Firearms Offences in SA

 - certain military firearms.

-A serving member of the police force can issue an interim order, which lasts for 28 days, if they hold a reasonable suspicion that you:
+A serving member of the police force can issue an interim Firearms Prohibition Order if they hold a reasonable suspicion that a person:

 - possess a firearm that would likely result in unwarranted danger to anyone or anything, or